 Network Congestion Periods

-When one protocol experiences high volume or network delays, routing to the alternative can mean faster confirmation times.
+When one routing source experiences high volume or network delays, routing to the alternative can mean faster confirmation times.
 This redundancy benefits users who need reliable execution regardless of conditions on any single network.

 Technical Differences in Execution

-Understanding why Chainflip sometimes offers better execution requires looking at the architectural differences between the two protocols.
+Understanding why Chainflip sometimes offers better execution requires looking at the architectural differences across cross-chain swap protocols.

-THORChain uses continuous liquidity pools where prices follow a bonding curve.
+Many native cross-chain protocols use continuous liquidity pools where prices follow a bonding curve.
 Large swaps move the price, and the slippage compounds as trade size increases.
-Streaming swaps mitigate this by splitting large trades over time, but this adds latency.
+Some protocols mitigate this with streaming swaps that split large trades over time, trading latency for execution quality.

 Chainflip combines AMM pools with JIT market makers who can provide custom quotes.
 When a swap request arrives, market makers compete to fill it with the best price.
 This competition mechanism often produces tighter execution, especially when liquidity providers are actively managing positions.

-Both protocols handle native assets without wrapping.
+Across the protocols THORSwap aggregates, assets remain native.
 Your BTC stays as BTC throughout the swap process, secured by validators in a decentralized custody model rather than a centralized custodian.

 Concrete Swap Scenarios

-To illustrate when each protocol might win, consider these examples.
+To illustrate when each routing source might win, consider these examples.

 Scenario: Native BTC to SOL

 A user wants to swap native Bitcoin for Solana.
-THORSwap queries both protocols.
+THORSwap queries every protocol it routes through.
 Chainflip's JIT market makers return a quote with lower slippage because active LPs are competing for the flow.
 THORSwap routes through Chainflip.

 Scenario: Large ETH to BTC Swap